-Currently, Germany, Japan, Taiwan, and the United States remain highly competitive in other integrated circuits, with Taiwan being the most competitive.
-In 2021, Japan and Korea's IC parts were highly competitive, and other countries, with the exception of the Netherlands, were also competitive.
+Currently, Germany; Japan; China; Taiwan, China; and the United States remain highly competitive in other integrated circuits, with Taiwan, China being the most competitive.
+In 2021, Japan and Korea's IC parts were highly competitive, and other regions, with the exception of the Netherlands, were also competitive.

-In the case of transistors, all countries, apart from Korea, are competitive.
-In the case of diodes, only Korea is less competitive; the rest of the countries are more competitive.
+In the case of transistors, all regions, apart from Korea, are competitive.
+In the case of diodes, only Korea is less competitive; the rest of the regions are more competitive.
 Japan was highly competitive in this field in 2000, but its competitiveness has declined significantly over the past two decades.
-Conversely, Taiwan's competitiveness has increased drastically since 2000.
+Conversely, Taiwan, China's competitiveness has increased drastically since 2000.